 - A huge focus on recruiting and income claims with NO mention of the products are big red flags.

 - If the compensation has it to where you make more money by recruiting new members rather than through product sales you make yourself is a red flag.
 Meaning that can a person buy just the products and not become a distributor to earn money.

-These are good signs for determining which the worst kinds of Multi-Level Marketing companies.
+These are good signs for determining the worst kinds of Multi-Level Marketing companies.

-The get rich quick scams are usually made for one goal in mind.
+The get-rich-quick scams are usually made with one goal in mind.

 For the owner to make as much money as he or she can and then run off with all of the commissions made later down the road.